KasparEtter/ef1p/pages/email/email.md

 I recommend that you use the mode for submission only with demo accounts which you've created for this purpose.
 The password is stored in the [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) of your browser without any protections until you [erase the history](/#history-of-values).
-Having said that, the tool is [open source](https://github.com/KasparEtter/ef1p/blob/main/code/tools/protocols/esmtp.tsx) like the rest of this website and if you don't trust me that this website is served from those files, you can also [build and run](https://github.com/KasparEtter/ef1p/blob/main/README.md) this website locally.
+Having said that, the tool is [open source](https://github.com/KasparEtter/ef1p/blob/main/code/tools/protocol/esmtp.tsx) like the rest of this website, and if you don't trust me that this website is served from those files, you can also [build and run](https://github.com/KasparEtter/ef1p/blob/main/README.md) this website locally.
 The tool uses [Thunderbird's database](https://autoconfig.thunderbird.net/v1.1/) and [Google's DNS API](https://developers.google.com/speed/public-dns/docs/doh/json)